aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/_index.md

 weight: 100
 ---

-Cells is the basic operational object of Aspose.Cells for Excel files.
+Cells are the fundamental operational units in Aspose.Cells for working with Excel files.

-Developers use cell operations to read, write, style, merge, and calculate data within Excel workbooks, enabling powerful automation and data‑processing scenarios.
+Developers use cell operations to read, write, style, merge, and calculate data within Excel workbooks, enabling powerful automation and data-processing scenarios.

 ## Feature Map